Allemand's expedition of 1805: Bay of Biscay

 While Villeneuve was searching for Allemand, the Rochefort squadron was passing south along the Spanish coast in search of Villeneuve, anchoring at Vigo on 16 August without having seen any sign of the combined fleet.
 Villeneuve had not left instructions at Vigo for the Rochefort squadron and Allemand was uncertain where his superior was intending to sail to.
 One of Villeneuve's scouting frigates meanwhile had spoken with a Danish ship that reported a fleet of 25 British ships of the line actively searching the region for the combined fleet.
 When on the evening of 14 August Villeneuve's scouts sighted the ship of the line under Captain Edward Griffiths, the frigate and the captured Didon to the west, the French admiral assumed they were an advance guard of this British fleet and turned away to the south, the impression encouraged by frantic signals raised by Dragon.
 In fact, these ships were the only British forces in the region.
 The Danish ship had been boarded by Dragon earlier in the day and her crew deliberately fed misinformation about British strength.
 When the French scouts sighted Dragon, the presence of the captured Didon and Captain Griffiths' signals, that were made to an expanse of empty sea beyond the visible horizon on the French ship, successfully misled the French admiral into fleeing a non-existent fleet.

-Bypassing Vigo on his flight southwards, Villeneuve put into the Southern Spanish fleet base of Cadiz on 20 August.
+Bypassing Vigo on his flight southwards, Villeneuve put into the Southern Spanish fleet base of Cádiz on 20 August.
 By abandoning his efforts to reach the English Channel, Villeneuve was in effect abandoning the entire invasion strategy and, when news of Villeneuve's retreat reached him, Napoleon decided to formally abandon the invasion of Britain, marching the army at Boulogne south to the Austrian border.
 Without instructions from his superior, and with no idea where the main French fleet was, Allemand spent much of August off the Spanish coast before deciding to turn to the third aspect of his orders, the disruption of British trade.